Town board OKs Raindance Metro District on first reading

 Town Attorney Ian McCargar said after the March 3 work session between the town board and the district's developer, their attorneys worked hard to prepare the service plan before the board Monday.

 The Raindance Metropolitan District is expected to include 2,800 units, built over five phases of construction, said Jim Mock, the board's attorney on special district matters.
 He said the projected investment, including water and other infrastructure, should be about $86 million, financed with about $93 million in bonds over the next 10 years.

 Mock said after reviewing the service plan, there were two departures from the town's model — a mill levy higher than the model plan allows and a plan that would allow revenues from taxes pay for the district's infrastructure on a pay-as-you-go basis.

-“The pay-as-you-go — I don’t need to elaborate on that other than that it creates a great document that allows us to save residents some money, basically.
+— I don’t need to elaborate on that other than that it creates a great document that allows us to save residents some money, basically.

 The district is proposing to collect 39 mills, 4 mills more than the maximum 35 mills allowed in the town's model service plan.
 As for financing infrastructure, the model plan currently requires it to be paid through debt, not on an as-you-go basis as the developer requested, Mock said.

 He said he wasn't concerned about infrastructure financing but thought that the mill levy question was the main issue and said it was a fairly straightforward policy question for the board to consider.

 Mayor John Vazquez asked how the town originally came up with the 35 mill limit, and Mock said the decision goes back about seven years, when the previous board made the decision.